fraterrisus/walkthroughs/bards-tale-1/walkthrough.md

 #### Mangar's Castle, Level 2

-Fast Way: follow the corridor until the intersection at (21,21), 6W 9S 3W 1N 2E 3N, TRZP, 5N 2W (darkness) 3S (exit darkness) 1W, follow
+*The Fast Way:*

+- 1E 1S 3W, face W and *M6:PHDO*, 6W 1N 2E 3N, face N and *C1:TRZP*, 5N
-  the corridor, 1S (x) 1S 1W (x) 2W 1N (x) 1N, TRZP, 4N 2E (anti-magic)
+- *The Fake Deathfield:* 2W (darkness) 3S (exit darkness) 1W and follow the corridor, 1S (x) 1S 1W (x) 2W 1N (x)
+- 1N, face N and *C1:TRZP*, 4N 2E (anti-magic)
-  3N 1W 2S 1W 2N 1W (97 Hobbits), 2S 3W 1S (darkness) 3E 4S, TRZP,
+- 3N 1W 2S 1W 2N 1W (97 Hobbits), 2S 3W 1S (darkness)
-  3S 3W, turn N and TRZP, 1N 2E 2N 1W, turn S and TRZP, 1S 2W 1N 1E
+- *The Dark Rings:* 3E 4S, face S and *C1:TRZP*, 3S 3W, face N and *C1:TRZP*, 1N 2E 2N 1W, face S and *C1:TRZP*, 1S 2W 1N 1E to acquire the Silver Circle.
-  (Silver Circle).
-Reverse out to the T intersection at (15,12).
-Then 2E 1S 2E 1S (x) 2E (x) 1S (x) 3W (1 Mind Shadow) 2E (darkness) 9E 1S
-  (exit darkness, anti-magic) 4S (spinner) 4S (coals) 6E (coals) 3N 1W
-  (x) 2W 1S (x) 1S 3W 2N 2E 1S (stairs up).
-Yes, that's the "fast" way.

-  Note that you can speed things up with PHDO in a number of places, but if you're not afraid of using up SP, you might as well just APAR up to the next level.
+- Reverse out of the Darkness at (04,19).
+4W 4S, face S and *C1:TRZP*, 4S through a door.
+- 1E 1S, face S and *M6:PHDO*, 1S (darkness) 7E 1S (exit darkness, anti-magic)
+- 4S (spinner).
+Go either 1E or 1S and *M6:PHDO* the corner.
+Step inside, then go 2E 1S to the stairs up.

+There are (perhaps obviously) ways to do this without using *M6:PHDO* but it's even more tedious.
+You are fully within your rights to use *C7:APAR* to simply grab the Silver Circle and then get the heck off this floor; there's nothing else you need to do here.

-There is yet another major upgrade in enemy difficulty here.
-Basilisks start showing up randomly, and you can't cure +STON without exiting and going to a temple.
-That gets really annoying fast; I recommend running from Basilisks whenever you can.
-You've already seen Vampires (level drain), but there are also Master Ninjas with critical hit ability (aka one-shot death).
+Level Two features yet another significant upgrade in enemy difficulty.
+Basilisks start showing up randomly, and you can't cure +`STON` without exiting and going to a temple.
+That gets annoying really fast.
+You've already seen Vampires (level drain), but there are also Master Ninjas with Critical Strike.

-Because you were teleported up to this level, the way up and the way down don't line up.
+If you arrived on this level authentically, the way up and the way down don't line up.
 This can be a little confusing if you're following my maps.
-The teleporter at (1,20,13) takes you to (2,20,13), but the NE corner of Level Two is identical to Level One, so your first order of business is to wind your way down the long hallway until you come to the T intersection at (21,21).
+The teleporter at (1,20,13) takes you to (2,20,13), but the northeast corner of Level Two is identical to Level One, so your first order of business is to wind your way down the long hallway until you come to the T intersection at (21,21).

-Note that there is a direct way down; a hole in the floor at (21,17).
-It's not reversible though.
+If you want to go back down to Level One, there's a hole in the floor at (21,17).
+But you can't come back up that way.

-Head W from (21,21), then S down a long hallway, then W and walk around.
-This time the voice lies -- the exit is the other way.
+Head west from (21,21), then south down a long hallway, then west and walk around.
+This time the voice lies – the exit is the other way.
 But we need to pick up an important piece of hardware first.
-At the N end of the hallway you'll come to where the "deathfield" was on Level One.
-There's Darkness again here but it's not so bad.
-Just make sure you step W before going S, lest you run into a nest of Basilisks.
+At the north end of the hallway you'll come to where the Deathfield was on Level One.
+There's Darkness again here but it's just a little 3x3 area and there's no traps.
+Just make sure you step 1W before going S, lest you run into a nest of Basilisks.

 Anyway, continuing S some more you'll come into a 2x2 room with a couple of combats, proceed W into another one, and then N again into a longer hall.
 This room wants you to wind around in an S-shape to avoid the traps, but has a spinner in the center.
-It's easier to TRZP the trap that's just N of you and hug the left-hand wall.
+It's easier to *C1:TRZP* the trap that's just N of you and hug the left-hand wall.
 There's an Anti-Magic Zone at the NE exit, though.